castai/docs/docs/guides/autoscaling-policies.md

 ## Cluster CPU limits policy

-### How it works
 Each CAST AI's cluster size can be limited by **the total amount** of vCPUs available on all worker nodes used to run workloads.
 If disabled, the cluster will be able to upscale indefinitely, and downscale to 0 worker nodes depending on the actual resource consumption.

-### Configuration
+### Configuring CPU limits policy

 Cluster CPU limits settings can be adjusted either via [CAST AI's console:](https://console.cast.ai/)

 ![](autoscaling-policies/cluster_size.png)

 or via [CAST AI's policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for

 ```json
 "clusterLimits": {
     "cpu": {